erdem/django-map-widgets/README.md

 ## Django Map Widgets

-Django Map Widgets is a Python package that provides configurable, pluggable, and user-friendly map widgets for Django PostGIS fields.
+Django Map Widgets is a Python package that provides configurable, pluggable, and user-friendly map widgets for GeoDjango fields.

 * [Documentation](http://django-map-widgets.readthedocs.io/)
 * [Home Page](https://github.com/erdem/django-map-widgets/)
 * [Demo Project](https://github.com/erdem/django-map-widgets/tree/master/demo)

-### Achievements
+### Overview

-The goal of the Django Map Widgets package is to create user-friendly UI widgets for GeoDjango form fields that are highly configurable.
+The goal of the Django Map Widgets package is to enhance the GeoDjango development experience by providing robust, user-friendly map widgets that are easy to configure and integrate.

-Currently, the package supports Google, Mapbox, and Leaflet map providers.
+Currently, the package supports Google, Mapbox, and Leaflet mapping platforms.
 If you would like to see support for additional providers and believe you can contribute, feel free to do so.
 We would be happy to review and merge your contributions.